-Visit La Leche League of Rochester, NY on Facebook to find up to date virtual meetings for the Rochester Chapter.
+Visit La Leche League of Rochester, NY on Facebook to find up to date virtual drop-in support group meetings for the Rochester Chapter.

 Questions or concerns about appropriate locations and temperatures for storing breastmilk?
 Download a copy of our human milk storage guidelines.

 Questions or concerns about marijuana use?
 Review our recommendations about what to consider so we can help you and your baby live a healthy life.